HighwayofLife/kube-manager/README.md

-# kubectl
+# Kube Manager
+Access all of your Kubernetes Clusters with one container of all your favorite Kubernetes CLI tools.
+Negates the need to configure a workstation or environment to manage clusters.
+Ease onboarding kubectl access for all of your SRE / DevOps Engineers.
-Kubectl Access to Kubernetes clusters.
-Generates a kube config from a manifest file.
+Allows easy creation of a kube config from a manifest file.

 Todo
 ----